 Purple Oaks Academy will admit a student where the academy is named in a Local Authority (LA) Education, Health and Care Plan (EHCP).
-The age range of students will be 3-18.
-The student intake will be 50 students in the first year of opening (September 2017) with children from Reception to Year 7.
-The following information shows the planned increase in student numbers:
+The academy has 50 places for the academic year 2017-2018 and will grow year on year to the planned admission number of 100 students by 2022.

 Prior to the naming of the academy in the EHCP the Local Authority will have consulted with the academy in line with their statutory obligations.